 Academic Programs - Huntingdon College provides degree programs in both the traditional day and Adult Degree Completion Program.
 More information is available at the link below regarding specific degrees, a list of faculty and other instructional personnel; instructional, laboratory, other facilities for use by the academic programs; and, satisfactory progress standards, specifically what is expected to maintain satisfactory academic standing and progress toward the baccalaureate degree.
 [More Information]

 Accreditation - Huntingdon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Huntingdon College.
-More information regarding Huntingdon College's regional accreditation information, regional accrediting agency contact information for questions and comments about Huntingdon College's accreditation, and other accreditations and memberships is available at: [More Information]
+More information regarding Huntingdon College's regional accreditation information, regional accrediting agency contact information for questions and comments about Huntingdon College's accreditation, state approvals and other accreditations and memberships is available at: [More Information]

 Articulation Agreements - Huntingdon College currently has articulation agreements with Enterprise State Community College, James H. Faulkner State Community College, Jefferson Davis Community College, Jefferson State Community College, Lawson State Community College, Northeast Alabama Community College and Southern Union Community College.
 These agreements are applicable only through the Adult Degree Completion Program.